 “Wow what an amazing AET course.
 I learnt so much from start to finish, even things I didn’t think I’d have to know.
 Even doing it all online l, it was so detailed and to the point.
 I’m so glad I chose to finally do this course and so glad I chose you.
 Thank you for everything” – Jemma Wilson

-Tagged as: AET, microteach, teaching, AET; Microteach; Training; Teaching, how to pass microteach, microteach tips
+Tagged as: AET, microteach, teaching, AET; Microteach; Training; Teaching, Get into teaching adults, how to pass microteach, microteach tips

 Share this post: